charleskoffler/clprolf/docs/simol_complete_theoretical_def.md

 ### INTRODUCTION

 A slogan for clprolf could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
-I present both clprolf programming language and clprolf framework, which is a java framework with pure annotations, to leverage clprolf language in Java.
+I present both clprolf programming language and clprolf framework, which is a framework with pure annotations, to leverage clprolf language in C#, Java, or PHP.
 The clprolf language(CLear PROgramming Language and Framework) is an object-oriented programming language.
 It is not widely used.
 It is minimalistic, for simplify development.
 It is an interesting teaching tool, but it's not designed only for teaching purposes.
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface',